joergbrech/iges_md5/README.md

 iges_md5 input_file.iges
 ```

-The following file ignores the HEADER, if the input file is an IGES file
+The following command ignores the HEADER, if the input file is an IGES file
 ```bash
 iges_md5 input_file.iges --ignore-header
 ```